-SIGMA Project is more than a saxophone quartet.
-It is the realization of a wish came true, an essential vehicle for instrumental music in the 21st century.
-Just as the string quartet was the instrument par excellence for art music in past centuries, SIGMA Project claims this role in the 21st century for the saxophone quartet.
+SIGMA Project (or, in other words, the combined talents of Andrés Gomis, Ángel Soria, Alberto Chaves, and Josetxo Silguero) is more than a saxophone quartet.
+It is a crucial conduit for the instrumental music of the 21st century.
+If the string quartet was the quintessential chamber music formation in past centuries, SIGMA Project claims that role for the saxophone quartet in the 21st century.

-The distinct modularity of SIGMA Project covers from the homogeneity in the formation of four equal instruments to its highest instrumental diversity.
-This quality is highly valued in the current composition trends.
-Examples of this innovative concern, inherent in the group, are the world premieres of Chaman for four bass saxophones and electronics by Thierry Allá, LaLibela, a concert for four bass saxophones and Symphonic Orchestra by Xavier Carbonell, or the KHÔRA cycle for two soprano saxophones and two bass saxophones by José María Sánchez Verdú.
+SIGMA Project’s distinct modularity ranges from the homogeneity of a formation of four equal instruments to their highest instrumental diversity.
+This quality is highly valued in current composition trends.
+The world premieres of Chaman, for four bass saxophones and electronics by Thierry Allá, or LaLibela, a concert for four bass saxophones and symphonic orchestra by Xavier Carbonell, exemplify said concern for innovation, inherent to the group.

-They passionately develop their multidisciplinary work with other arts.
-Video, dance, literature, theatre or painting are naturally integrated into their concerts, rescuing as well music from the past with which they have an utopian relationship.
-The premiere of the chamber opera Songs of Innocence and Experience for four saxophonists and electronics by José Vicente Fuentes Castilla, the SIGMACIRCULO Festival promoted by SIGMA Project that took place in the Círculo de Bellas Artes in Madrid or the program devoted to the music from the Ars Subtilior and the Ars Nova are examples of this type of work.
+They passionately develop their multidisciplinary work alongside other arts.
+Video, dance, literature, theatre or painting are naturally integrated into their concerts, while also rescuing music from the past with which they have a utopian relationship.
+Manifestations that endorse this trajectory are the premiere of the chamber operas 0.997 for long-distance runner, saxophone quartet, electronics and real-time video by Alberto Bernal and Songs of Innocence and Experience for four saxophonists and electronics by José Vicente Fuentes Castilla, the SIGMACIRCULO Festival promoted by SIGMA Project that took place at Círculo de Bellas Artes in Madrid or the program dedicated to the music of the Ars Subtilior and Ars Nova, developed together with Jesús Torres, winner of the National Prize of Music.

-SIGMA Project has its own record label, Sigmarecords, and has edited the CD Utopías: New Music for Saxophone Quartet and the DVD The Music for saxophone by Félix Ibarrondo.
-Additionally, they have recorded for the BBVA Foundation (José Manuel López López and Gerardo Gombau monographs), Orpheus Classical (María Eugenia Luc monograph), Casa Velázquez-Académie de France in Madrid (Víctor Ibarra monograph) and, invited by the German Foundation Ernst Von Siemens Musikstiftung and with the label Col Legno, the Simone Movio monograph.
+The prestigious German label WERGO has published in 2020 the Poética del Laberinto cycle, by Alberto Posadas; and in 2021 it will do likewise with the KHÔRA cycle, by José María Sánchez-Verdú.
+In addition, on the recording topic, SIGMA Project has its own record label, Sigmarecords.
+It has edited the Utopías: New Music for Saxophone Quartet CD and The Music for saxophone by Félix Ibarrondo DVD.
+Moreover, it has recorded for the BBVA Foundation (José Manuel López López and Gerardo Gombau monographs), IBS Classical (Fabian Panisello monograph), Orpheus Classical (Mª Eugenia Luc monograph), Casa Velázquez-Académie de France in Madrid (Víctor Ibarra monograph) and, invited by the German Ernst Von Siemens Music Foundation and with the Col Legno label, the Simone Movio monograph.

-SIGMA Project’s work is supported by the Instituto Nacional de las Artes Escénicas y de la Música, the Etxepare Basque Institute of the Basque Government and the German Foundation Ernst Von Siemens Musikstiftung.
+SIGMA Project’s international activity is supported by the National Institute of Performing Arts and Music of the Spanish Ministry of Culture, the Etxepare Basque Institute of the Basque Government’s Culture Department and the German Ernst von Siemens Music Foundation.